IE-bank-team/ie-bank-infrastructure/modules/key-vault/vault/key/README.md

 Remarks:

 - The times should use the ISO 8601 duration format, e.g. `P1Y` (1 year), `P2M`, (2 months), `P90D` (90 days).
-- The `trigger` property of `lifetimeActions` can contain uno of the following properties:
+- The `trigger` property of `lifetimeActions` can contain one of the following properties:
   - `timeAfterCreate` - The time duration after key creation to rotate the key.
 It only applies to rotate.
   - `timeBeforeExpiry` - The time duration before key expiring to rotate or notify.
 To use this, the key must have an expiration date configured.